AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

    - Enter a **[!UICONTROL Title]** for the rotator.

-   - In the **[!UICONTROL Assign to Store Views]** list, select the [store view(s)](https://docs.magento.com/user-guide/stores/websites-stores-views.html) where the rotator is available.
+   - In the **[!UICONTROL Assign to Store Views]** list, select the [store views](https://docs.magento.com/user-guide/stores/websites-stores-views.html) where the rotator is available.

    - (Optional) Enter a **[!UICONTROL Sort Order]** number to determine the position of the rotator in the target container.
-This is relative to other widgets that might be assigned to the same container.
+It is relative to other widgets that might be assigned to the same container.

    ![Rotator storefront properties](./assets/widget-dynamic-block-rotator-storefront-properties.png)<!-- zoom -->